DelphiWorlds/Playground/Demos/FCMRebooted/ReadMe.md

 FCM Rebooted relies on `dw-kastri-base-2.1.0.jar` and `dw-fcm-2.0.0.jar` from the `Lib` folder of this repo, so add them to the `Libraries` node under the `Android 32 bit` platform in Project Manager.
 (There is no need to add them to `Android 64 bit`).

+### Relay Demo

+The "Relay" demo uses metadata that is merged into the Android manifest (using `AndroidManifest.merge.xml` in that demo), to specify the service to relay the notification to - in this case: `com.embarcadero.services.FCMRelayService`, i.e. the fully qualified name of the service.
+Use the `AndroidIntentServiceHandleIntent` event in the service to handle the notification.

 **Note that these jars are not (yet) the same as those in the Kastri repo, and you do not need `dw-firebase-messaging.jar`**

 Please ensure that the `Receive push notifications` checkbox is checked in the Entitlements Section of the Project Options.